Android-SUR/Android-SUR.github.io/README.md

 ## Introduction
-Our research is centered on the in-depth investigation of Slow UI Responsiveness (SUR) in interactive mobile systems, particularly focusing on the Android platform.
-Leveraging our position as a major Android phone manufacturer, we have embarked on an extensive crowdsourced study involving 47 million Android devices to meticulously scrutinize SUR occurrences.
-To achieve this, we have implemented a comprehensive monitoring infrastructure, designed for continuous data collection at the system level whenever SUR events manifest.
-This infrastructure is seamlessly integrated into a tailored Android system we've developed, known as Android-MOD.
+Our research focuses on slow Android UI responsiveness for interactive mobile systems (especially for Android).
+Currently, there is a lack of comprehensive study on slow UI responsiveness in the community, making the fundamental causes behind it unclear.
+Leveraging our position as a major Android phone vendor, we conduct an extensive crowdsourced study involving 47 million Android devices to meticulously scrutinize SUR occurrences.
+To achieve this, we have implemented a continuous monitoring infrastructure for collecting in-situ data at the system level whenever SUR events manifest.
+This infrastructure is seamlessly integrated into a tailored Android system dubbed as Android-MOD.
 Subsequently, we analyze the amassed data, unveiling a multitude of underlying factors contributing to SUR events.
+Delving deep, our analysis reveals that the majority of SUR events are attributed to system-wise resource contention, mostly caused by the wide existence of "hogging" apps.
+In response to this primary root cause, we propose an effective solution by remodeling the Android process management.
+This innovation has yielded substantial reductions in both the occurance of SUR events and overall battery consumption.

-In response to the primary root cause, we have proposed an effective solution by remodeling the Android process management.
-This innovation has yielded substantial reductions in both the frequency of SUR events and overall battery consumption.
-Contained within this repository is not only our publicly released data but also the implementation of our continuous monitoring infrastructure and optimization techniques.
+This repository contains our released data and the implementation code of the continuous monitoring infrastructure and optimization techniques.
 It's worth noting that our Android-MOD system is built upon the foundation of vanilla Android versions 10, 11, and 12, in conjunction with Linux kernel versions 5.12, 5.13, and 5.14.
 Consequently, developers can run the code in this repository by applying these modifications to the respective framework and kernel components.

 ## Data Release
-We have thoughtfully made available a select portion of our representative sample data, taking meticulous care to ensure proper anonymization, for your reference [here](https://github.com/Android-SUR/Android-SUR.github.io/tree/main/data) in this repository.
+We have thoughtfully made available a select portion of our representative sample data [here](https://github.com/Android-SUR/Android-SUR.github.io/tree/main/data), taking meticulous care to ensure proper anonymization.
 Regarding the complete dataset, we are currently engaged in discussions with the relevant authority to determine the extent to which it can be publicly released.
-We are committed to promptly disseminating the entire dataset once we have secured the necessary permissions and conducted the requisite data desensitization procedures.
+We will disseminate the entire dataset once we have secured the necessary permissions and conducted the requisite data desensitization procedures.

 For each file contained within the dataset, we have provided specific information in conjunction with their respective descriptions, outlined as follows: